-Evaluating the exact response function~\eqref{eq:chi}-\eqref{eq:chi_p} is a very difficult task, therefore one has to resort to approximations, such as the mean-field approximation presented in Section~\ref{sec:mean-field}.
+Evaluating the exact response function~\eqref{eq:chi}-\eqref{eq:chi_p} is a very difficult task, therefore one has to resort to approximations such as the mean-field approximation presented in Section~\ref{sec:mean-field}.
 The two equivalent definitions~\eqref{eq:superfluid_weight} and~\eqref{eq:d2F_dA2} suggest two possible strategies for evaluating the superfluid weight within the mean-field approximation.
-The first one is to replace in Eqs.~\eqref{eq:chi_d}-\eqref{eq:chi_p} the many-body Hamiltonian $\ham$ with the mean-field Hamiltonian $\ham_{\rm m.f.}$.
-This approach (or equivalent ones) has been used for instance in Ref.~\onlinecite{Scalapino1993} (see Sec.~III in this reference) and Refs.~\onlinecite{Liang2017a},~\onlinecite{Peotta2015}, but has the disadvantage that the response function does not respect gauge invariance since the gauge constrain~\eqref{eq:gauge_constrain} is not satisfied.
-Moreover, the procedure of replacing the many-body Hamiltonian with the mean-field Hamiltonian in the response function is a rather uncontrolled approximation since the latter Hamiltonian is simply a collection of variational parameters, as explained in Section~\ref{sec:mean-field}, and there is no a priori reason for using it to compute response functions.
-Given that mean-field theory is a variational approximation for the grand potential, a more justified approach consists in replacing the exact grand potential $\Omega(\vb{A})$ in Eq.~\eqref{eq:d2F_dA2} with its mean-field approximation $\Omega_{\rm m.f.}(\vb{A})$.
+The first one is to replace the many-body Hamiltonian $\ham$ with the mean-field Hamiltonian $\ham_{\rm m.f.}$ when evaluating the expectation values in~\eqref{eq:chi_d}-\eqref{eq:chi_p}.
+This approach (or equivalent ones) has been used in Ref.~\onlinecite{Scalapino1993} (see Sec.~III in this reference) and Refs.~\onlinecite{Liang2017a},~\onlinecite{Peotta2015}, but has the disadvantage that the response function does not respect gauge invariance since the gauge constraint~\eqref{eq:gauge_constrain} is not satisfied~\cite{Scalapino1993}.
+Moreover, the procedure of replacing the many-body Hamiltonian with the mean-field Hamiltonian in the response function is a rather uncontrolled approximation since the latter Hamiltonian is simply a collection of variational parameters, as explained in Section~\ref{sec:mean-field}, and there is no a priori reason to use it to compute response functions.
+Given that mean-field theory can be formulated as a variational approximation for the grand potential, a more justified approach consists in replacing the exact grand potential $\Omega(\vb{A})$ in~\eqref{eq:d2F_dA2} with its mean-field approximation $\Omega_{\rm m.f.}(\vb{A})$.
 The second main result of this work is to show that this approach leads to a well-known gauge-invariant approximation, the generalized random phase approximation.

-The effective fields $\Gamma$ and $\Delta$ are chosen so as to minimize $\Omega_{\rm m.f.}(\vb{A},\Gamma,\Delta)$ for each separate value of $\vb{A}$, therefore they become themselves functions of the vector potential.
-This means that the mean-field grand potential depends on $\vb{A}$ either directly through the noninteracting Hamiltonian $\ham_{\rm free}(\vb{A})$ in Eq.~\eqref{eq:H_BdG} or indirectly through the effective fields.
-Therefore from Eq.~\eqref{eq:d2F_dA2}, the superfluid weight becomes
+The effective fields $\Gamma$ and $\Delta$ are chosen so as to minimize $\Omega_{\rm m.f.}(\vb{A},\Gamma,\Delta)$ for a given value of $\vb{A}$, therefore they become themselves functions of the vector potential.
+This means that the mean-field grand potential depends on $\vb{A}$ either directly through the noninteracting Hamiltonian $\ham_{\rm free}(\vb{A})$ in~\eqref{eq:H_BdG} or indirectly through the effective fields.
+Using~\eqref{eq:d2F_dA2}, we have that an approximation for the superfluid weight is given by